EternalDreamer01/Nyx/README.md

 No

 ### Is it possible to login as another phone number but personal ?
-Yes, it's a common thing to buy a prepaid SIM card from tobacconists.
+Yes, it's a common thing to buy a prepaid SIM card from tobacconists or local stores.

 ### Can a user actually have WhatsApp or Telegram but doesn't appear ?
 Yes, users can always change their profile visibility.